Sashatottenkof/Ger_garage/README.md

 • Users email verification and email notification after successful registration;

 • Expiration token for logged in user (24 hours);

+• User can alter its details after registration;

 ## During the development following tools and technologies are being used: